Part 2 ~ Comments by Obstetricians about Midwives ~ 1820 to 2014

 In regard to what is legally defined as “The Healing Arts” (i.e. legislation that concerns the practice of allopathic medicine) medical lobby groups backed by the financial and political resources of the AMA, have successfully exerted total control over their “occupation” for a century or more.

 This always includes legally (and often unconstitutionally) eliminating any and all forms of economic competition, no matter how trivial the issue, or how vital those now unobtainable services are to the well-being of the infants and children, childbearing women, the elderly, underserved minorities or those with untreatable chronic diseases.
+Aspects of organized medicine in the US have much in common with organized crime families.

 Medical lobbies typically achieve this via mammoth campaign contributions by special interest medical groups to influence legislation favorable to their group.
 This describes getting laws passed that make it harder, or illegal, for practitioners of a “competing” healthcare disciplines to practice.